 It is a familiarity which he views as a necessary part of human evolution…of growing into a truly mature non-anthropocentric spirituality…wherein religion-based warfare is transcended, and tolerantly living in peace and Loving One Another becomes the planetary way of life.

 Currently living far from the urban metro’s where his name as an artist was initially created, David’s life now is rustic, simple, and very connected to the land–‘like an art-painting-monk living on a carry water/chop wood homestead’.

-Rarely officiating anymore, he expresses his spirituality primarily through his paintings, the practice of yoga and meditation, eating a consciously disciplined diet, practicing and recording original music on various instruments (especially piano, guitar, and voice), writing various forms of literature (poetry, songwriting, blogs etc.), avid gardening, and ‘sharing The Love Declaration‘…which is ‘a Planetary Transformation Project’ that David created in 1986, and which he still actively directs.
-In addition to the hyperlinks in this paragraph there are also page links in the footer to allow you to navigate and explore David’s passions beyond painting, if you should be interested in doing that.
+Now living on the ‘historical family homestead’, he expresses his spirituality primarily through his paintings, the practice of yoga and meditation, eating a consciously disciplined diet, practicing and recording original music on various instruments (especially piano, guitar, and voice), writing various forms of literature (poetry, songwriting, blogs etc.), avid gardening, and ‘sharing The Love Declaration‘…which is ‘a Planetary Transformation Project’ that David created in 1986, and which he still actively directs.
+In addition to the hyperlinks in this paragraph there are also ‘BACKSTAGE PAGE LINKS’ (in the footer) to allow you to navigate and explore David’s passions beyond painting, if you should be interested in doing that.

 Musical Artist Turned Visual Artist